malcolmrigg/WizardClock/README.md

 ## Features

-* Shows the friendly name of the current Zone that an entity is located in (only tested using the owntracks platform)
+* Shows the friendly name of the current Zone that a person/entity is located in
-* If an entity isn't in a Zone then it marks that entity as "Lost"
+* If a person/entity isn't in a Zone then it marks that entity as "Lost" (can be customised)
-* If an entity has a velocity of greater than 15 then it marks that entity as "Travelling" (again, only tested using owntracks - and GPS must be turned on on your phone for velocity to be reported)
+* If an entity has a velocity of greater than 15 then it marks that entity as "Travelling" (only tested using owntracks - and GPS must be turned on on your phone for velocity to be reported)
 * Locations are added dynamically as needed, however you can configure permanently shown locations by adding them to the "locations" list in the config
 * For family members without a phone (or those that don't want to be tracked with owntracks!) it can use the google calendar platform - simply create a calendar with the expected locations of that person as the name of appointments at the appropriate times
 * Font face can be customised (I use "Blackadder" for a suitably wizardy look)